Death Stranding: Plot

-Following the instructions of Die-Hardman (Tommie Earl Jenkins), Bridget's personal aide and Director of BRIDGES, Sam begins his journey from the east to the west coast of North America.
-Along the way, he delivers valuable cargo to various Knot Cities and settlements; helps research the Death Stranding with BRIDGES staff such as Mama and her twin sister Lockne (Margaret Qualley), Heartman (Nicolas Winding Refn/Darren Jacobs); and thwarts deadly plots by terrorists and their leader, Higgs Monaghan (Troy Baker).
+Following the instructions of Die-Hardman (Tommie Earl Jenkins), Bridget's personal aide and Director of Bridges, Sam begins his journey from the east to the west coast of North America.
+Along the way, he delivers valuable cargo to various Knot Cities and settlements; helps research the Death Stranding with Bridges staff such as Mama and her twin sister Lockne (Margaret Qualley) and Heartman (Nicolas Winding Refn/Darren Jacobs); and thwarts deadly plots by terrorists and their leader, Higgs Monaghan (Troy Baker).
 While connected to Lou, he experiences memories depicting Clifford Unger (Mads Mikkelsen) and his hospitalized wife and BB child.
 Occasionally, he is pulled into Clifford's Beach; there, he fights a BT manifestation of Clifford, who seeks his lost BB.

 After reaching Edge Knot City, Sam fights and defeats Higgs at Amelie's Beach.
 Higgs reveals that Amelie is an Extinction Entity: a godlike being manifested by the universe to trigger mass extinction events.
 Amelie is revealed as the true leader of Homo Demens, having conceived the Chiral Network to enable the Last Stranding, the end of life on Earth.
 It is revealed that Amelie and Bridget are the same person; Bridget's soul separated from her body during early experiments into the Beaches and used the alias "Amelie" as a cover.
 Amelie is conflicted over her cosmological duties, finding the Last Stranding more humane than perpetual cycles of growth and extinction.

 With the help of allies made on his journey, Sam reaches Amelie and convinces her to delay the Last Stranding.
 Moved, she accepts but must separate herself and her Beach from the world forever.
-Sam is rescued by his BRIDGES allies, returning to the living.
+Sam is rescued by his Bridges allies, returning to the living.
 Die-Hardman becomes President of the UCA, and Fragile resolves to rebuild her company.
 Sam is told that Lou is dying.
 Although UCA law demands dying BBs are incinerated, Sam follows Deadman's advice and removes Lou from the pod in hopes of saving its life.
 In doing so, Sam connects with Lou one last time and discovers the memories he has viewed are his own: he is Clifford Unger's son, who Bridget Strand had transformed into one of the first BBs, accidentally killed alongside Clifford during a botched escape attempt, and resurrected by Amelie.
+In doing so, Amelie accidentally caused the Death Stranding, which allowed the BTs to cross over.
 The spirits of deceased BBs help save Lou's life, and Sam destroys his UCA cufflinks, going "off the grid" to live a peaceful life raising BB, whom he reveals is actually "Louise" in a post-credits scene.